 Artistic research on Recursive Dynamics in Generative Image Models

-In the rapidly evolving landscape of transformer-based artificial intelligence (AI), feedback processes within generative models like Stable Diffusion are becoming increasingly significant.
-The talk examines the phenomenon of “self-cannibalizing” feedback loops, where the recursive use of model outputs as subsequent inputs for the model leads to unique emergent behaviors, biases and hints at a potential model collapse.
-By employing feedback as a strategy in various image generation pipelines, we uncover the intricate mechanisms that drive these systems, revealing the underlying tendency that shapes their functions.
+In the rapidly evolving landscape of diffusion-based artificial intelligence (AI), feedback processes within generative models like Stable Diffusion (SD) are becoming increasingly significant.
+This research examines the phenomenon of “self-cannibalizing”-feedback loops, where the recursive use of model outputs as subsequent inputs for the model leads to unique emergent behaviors, biases and hints at a potential model collapse.

 Dates of Event